JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 In ensemble-driven productions with high dynamism and complexity (*It’s Always Sunny in Philadelphia*, *Arrested Development*, *Yellowjackets*) the challenge intensifies.
 Screen time must be balanced.
 Narrative roles (driver, enabler, foil) must rotate.
 On-screen pairings and groupings must also rotate to avoid repetition, explore relationships, and reveal new dynamics.
 Characters ally or fracture along different fault lines depending on the conflict.
 Writers must track these dynamic shifts across several matrices.

 Every new draft, contribution, or last-minute change risks destabilizing the narrative's impact by breaking arcs, violating core rules, introducing plot holes, or eroding setup and payoff.
 Without systemic memory and narrative reasoning support, even the best teams introduce errors.

+This complexity is manageable, but only with robust, story-aware tooling that supports high-level narrative tracking.

 ---